 Selected Presentation at NBER Conference - Competition in the U.S. Agricultural Sector, Fall 2024

 Abstract: Though there is a large literature on the incidence of public redistributive transfers and the effectiveness of private food assistance programs, little empirical research exists that examines the possible channels that impact food availability through food pantries.
-This article examines empirical evidence for the effect of food prices on local private donations to food banks from grocery retailers.
+This article empirically examines the effect of food prices on local private donations to food banks from grocery retailers.
 Results indicate that increases in food prices discourage grocery retailers from donating in both volume and quality terms, creating another mechanism through which food price increases may worsen local food security and reduce the dietary diversity of local food pantry users.

 Zhao, J. J., Kaiser, H. M., & Zheng, Y. (2022).
 Do grocery food taxes incentivize participation in SNAP?
 Regional Science and Urban Economics, 103736.
 [Link]